NewsRichneck Shooting

 and last updated

 Parker broke down in tears as the judge ruled on a defense motion to strike down the case.
-The judge continued that some of the issues debated in the trial were legal theories, and in order for them to amount to a crime, the Virginia General Assembly would need to essentially write new laws.
+Judge Rebecca Robinson said the issues debated in the trial were "legal theories," and in order for them to amount to a crime, the Virginia General Assembly would need to essentially write new laws.

 The case concludes a major lingering chapter in the saga that followed the shooting of former first-grade teacher Abby Zwerner by a 6-year-old student in her class on Jan.
 6, 2023.